-In October 2014, the SLOPD again partnered with Arroyo Grande and Pismo Beach officers to conduct a second web-based sting targeting johns and prostituted women as part of a multi-agency effort to suppress human trafficking for sex and acts of prostitution in local communities.
+In October 2014, the SLOPD again partnered with Arroyo Grande and Pismo Beach officers to conduct a second web-based sting targeting male sex buyers and prostituted women as part of a multi-agency effort to suppress human trafficking for sex and acts of prostitution in local communities.
 Thirty-seven adults were arrested as a result, including several sex buyers.
 All of the offenders’ names and mugshots were publicized by local media outlets, and all were booked into San Luis Obispo County jail.

 In July, 2020, seven men were charged for solicitation of prostitution after they were arrested within the county during a statewide anti-human trafficking operation.
 The San Luis Obispo County District Attorney’s Office announced the filing of criminal charges against seven individuals for solicitation of prostitution and the conviction of one individual for human trafficking.
 The eight cases are based on arrests made during “Operation Reclaim and Rebuild 2020” that took place across California during the month of January.
 The operation was aimed at breaking networks of human trafficking, identifying and assisting survivors of trafficking and reducing the demand for trafficking of minors.
 The arrested men were identified in public news releases.
 The statewide operation was led by the Los Angeles Regional Human Trafficking Task Force.
 The San Luis Obispo County effort included nearly 50 law enforcement and partner staff members from the following organizations: Santa Barbara County Sheriff, Santa Barbara County District Attorney’s Office, San Luis Obispo County Sheriff’s Office, California Highway Patrol, San Luis Obispo County Probation, Federal Bureau of Investigation (Santa Maria Office), California Department of Justice, Deliverfund, and the San Luis Obispo County District Attorney’s Bureau of Investigation.